Deep inside the Amazon, Indigenous leaders are fighting to preserve the rainforest and stabilize the climate

 “By practicing agroforestry and providing ecotourism services, we are part of the climate solution," Jintiach says.
 “We have to provide alternative sources of income.
 Otherwise, economic pressures on these communities will make it even easier for mining and deforestation to continue.”

 Jintiach has been a passionate advocate of Indigenous rights for more than two decades, and currently serves as technical secretary to the Global Alliance of Territorial Communities.
+In 2023 he was shortlisted to receive the Nobel Peace Prize for his work to end deforestation and protect the climate.

 He’s also an outspoken critic of illegal gold mining, which is contaminating rivers with toxic mercury.
 Because of his activism, Jintiach has received death threats from outsiders driven by greed.